dougwollison/Smart_Plugin/README.md

     $callback = $plugin->save_callback( 'my_method', array( 'foo', 'bar' ), 2 );
     $callback = MyPlugin::save_static_callback( 'my_method', array( 'foo', 'bar' ), 2 );

+## Todo

+- Possibly add tools for removing registered hooks without knowing the callback ID.
+- Figure out a way to have a shared method that works in both instantiated and static contexts (PHP seems really buggy with `$this` when calling a static method inside an instantiated one).